 - BS in SRA (Security and Risk Analysis)

-Amy's current research focus is on the use of online discussion forums as well as online collaborative concept maping tools to enhance learning.
+Amy's current research focus is on the use of online discussion forums as well as online collaborative concept mapping tools to enhance learning.
 Amy is interested in the use of "Push" notifications, or Nudges, within a Learning Environment to increase engagement in online discussion forums, as well as the use of Social Network Analysis (SNA) to analyze online networks of learners.
-Amy has taught the same course in all of the Learning Management System (LMS) Pilots at Penn State over the past few years including Blackboard (twice), Canvas (twice), MoodleRooms, Desire2Learn, and Pearson.
+As an aspect of her research on LMS tools, Amy has taught the same course in all of the Learning Management System (LMS) Pilots at Penn State including Blackboard (twice), Canvas (twice), MoodleRooms, Desire2Learn, and Pearson, as well as the former PSU LMS in use called ANGEL.
 Amy is very interested in the use of LMS tools to enhance teaching and learning.
-She contributed to a think aloud reserach study examining Canvas UX.
+She contributed to a think-aloud research study examining Canvas UX.